Frequently Asked Questions

 No. There is no cost to enroll in Carolina Complete Health.
-Some members may pay minimal copayments for doctor visits, emergency room care and prescriptions.
+Some members may pay minimal copayments for provider/doctor visits, emergency room care, and prescriptions.

-No. Your Medicare services and doctors will stay the same.
-It’s the responsibility of your Medicaid MCO to coordinate your services with your Medicare Primary Care Provider (PCP).
+No. Your Medicare services and providers/doctors will stay the same.
+It’s the responsibility of your Medicaid MCO to coordinate your services with your Medicare Primary Care Provider/Doctor.

 Yes.
-You can change your PCP at any time.
+You can change your Primary Care Provider/Doctor at any time.

 The “Community Benefit” is the name given to a set of services that help to keep people in their homes and communities.
 Some of these services include adult day health, respite care, and personal care services.

 Yes.
 More North Carolinians will be able get health care coverage through Medicaid.
 Beginning December 1, 2023, NC Medicaid will cover people aged 19 through 64 years with higher incomes.
 Many North Carolinians who did not qualify for health coverage through NC Medicaid before, may soon qualify.

 Health coverage through Medicaid is comprehensive.
 Because these services are covered by Medicaid, they are provided at no cost or low cost to you.
 Services include, but are not limited to: